ClayNdugga/NN-PointCloud-Compressor/README.md

 #### Encoder

 In contrast to the ordered and structured nature of pixel-based images, point cloud data is unstructured and inherently unordered.
-Consequently, some methods attempt to vowelize the point cloud to impose a structure suitable for traditional convolution operations.
+Consequently, some methods attempt to voxelize the point cloud to impose a structure suitable for traditional convolution operations.
 However, such voxelization becomes computational unfeasible at high resolutions necessitating a better approach.

 The FoldingNet encoder can process point cloud’s directly, mitigating the computational overhead introduced by voxelization.
 Nonetheless, this approach introduces its own set of challenges.
 A key network requirement when processing directly is permutation invariance, that is, if two identical point clouds are evaluated by the model, one with a different order, they should produce an identical latent vector.
 To achieve this, FoldingNet employs shared weights across the MLP layers and processes points independently.